thomas-compagnoni/iOthello/README.md

 ### 2. How to find the best move
 Now we can assign a score to a given board, but how do we confront them?<br> We need to apply the score function on every board computed in the Montecarlo tree.
 For every board in the first level we'll have a list of scores for the ones in the second layer.<br>
 The image explains the process, I used the same example has before to make it clearer.
-Every circle represent a board, the color depends on the player which has the turn.
+Every circle represent a board, the colour depends on the player which has the turn.
 From the starting position (the root node), we developed our possible moves and each subsequent move.<br>
 What is new here is the last line **MIN**.
-This is the minimum score for each subset which can be intrepreted as the worst case-scenario if we choose that path.
+This is the minimum score for each subset which can be interpreted  as the worst case-scenario if we choose that path.
 We want to minimize this risk. <br>
 That isn't the **PERFECT** move, it is the **LEAST WORST**.
 > **The best move is the one with the highest *MIN* value.**